TvBreukelen/fnpdbservices/fnpdbc-fnprog2pda/release/readme.txt

 For Mac
 -------
-1. Unpack the FNProg2PDA_Mac.zip file in your Applications folder.
+1. Open the FNProg2PDA.dmg file
+2. Drag the FNProg2PDA app to the Applications folder

 For Linux